DO-Solutions/iot-docker/README.md

 ### InfluxDB
 You can poke around your InfluxDB setup here:
 `http://<your-server-ip>:8086`
-Username and password are user:password1234
+Username and password are found in `docker-compose.yml``

 # Configuration
 ### Mosquitto